TracSystems/tapify-specs/README.md

 If any other address other than the one given tries to mint, the mint will fail and the authority has to re-issue a signed inscription with a new salt since hashes are unique across the protocol.

-Example mint inscription text on the TAP Protocol:
+Example mint inscription text on the Tapify:

 ```javascript
 {